Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

 ## Development Workflow

-To assure traceablity in our code we follow this development process:
+To assure traceablity in your code, you follow this development process:
 * If you are working on a feature/modify-node, create an issue first
 * Create a branch, work on the feature/modify-node, refer in at least one commit to the issue #number
 * Open a pull request for the given feature/modify-node and fill out the pull request template.

-This will assure that we know where the feature originated from and the implementation will be linked to the feature request (or bug report).
+This will assure that you know where the feature originated from and the implementation will be linked to the feature request (or bug report).
 Otherwise there is absolutely no traceability.
 Secondly, with the pull request template it will be easier for the reviewer(s) to understand the changes and we can later on convert "Steps to Reproduce" into integration tests.

 ## Branching Model

 In order to keep efficient open-source development of Autoware, we ask all developers to comply with the branching model described below.
-On this model, we maily use six branches - master, develop, feature, release, experimental, and hotfix.
+On this model, we mainly use six branches - master, develop, feature, release, experimental, and hotfix.

 ### master